lukebella/YelpRecommenderSystem/README.md

 This work focuses on recommending businesses to an user retrieved from [Yelp Dataset](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset).
 The first part focuses on manipulating data to calculate the review rating in a more clever way.
 The collaborative filtering based on user similarity was later implemented.
-In the final section the UV decomposition phase was carried out: the performance of this dimensional reduction approach (written from scratch) was compared with that of the spark.mllib.ALS through training and testing phases.
+In the final section the UV Decomposition phase was carried out: the performance of this dimensional reduction approach (written from scratch) was compared with that of the `spark.mllib.ALS` through training and testing phases.

 ## Features